aws-samples/mainframe-data-utilities/docs/localmultilayout.md

 ### Parsing a multiple layout copybook

-The [COBKS05.cpy](LegacyReference/COBKS05.cpy) is provided in [LegacyReference](LegacyReference/) folder as an example of a VSAM file copybook having three record layouts.
+The [COBKS05.cpy](/LegacyReference/COBKS05.cpy) is provided in the [LegacyReference](/LegacyReference/) folder as an example of a VSAM file copybook having three record layouts.
 The [CLIENT.EBCDIC.txt](sample-data/CLIENT.EBCDIC.txt) is the EBCDIC sample that can be converted through the following steps.

-1. Run the `parse_copybook_to_json.py` script to parse the copybook file provided in `sample-data`.
+Run `mdu.py` script, using the `parse` function, to parse the copybook file provided in [LegacyReference](/LegacyReference):

 ```
-python3   parse_copybook_to_json.py     \
+python3 mdu.py parse \
--copybook LegacyReference/COBKS05.cpy   \
+        LegacyReference/COBKS05.cpy   \
--output   sample-data/COBKS05-list.json \
--dict     sample-data/COBKS05-dict.json \
+        ../sample-json/COBKS05-list.json \
--ebcdic   sample-data/CLIENT.EBCDIC.txt \
+-input  sample-data/CLIENT.EBCDIC.txt \
--ascii    sample-data/CLIENT.ASCII.txt  \
+-output sample-data/CLIENT.ASCII.txt  \
--print    20
+-print  20 -verbose true
 ```

 ### Extracting a multiple layout file